**Alt Text:** Two men stand in a golf shop examining a selection of golf clubs.

 2. Heat Management – Certain metals dissipate heat, preventing chips from overheating (because no one likes a smartphone that turns into a pocket heater).

-3. Durability – Metals like tantalum and tungsten give stability and longevity, making sure microchips last longer even under extreme conditions.
+3. Durability – Metals like tantalum and tungsten give stability and longevity, ensuring microchips last longer even under extreme conditions.

-Without these metals, our devices would be slower, hotter, and far less reliable—a nightmare in today’s high-speed video world.
+Without these metals, our devices would be slower, hotter, and far less reliable—a nightmare in today’s high-speed tech world.

 Silicon may be the foundation of modern semiconductors, but the real wonder happens when these pivotal metals join the circuit: